digitalsoft/Defa-Protector-Protect-HTML5-Video-From-Download-1/README.md

 Put include('includetop.php'); at the most top of the content display page or script.

 Put include('includebottom.php'); at the most bottom of the content display page or script.
+###Wordpress

-###For Wordpress Plugin and other files : http://sourceforge.net/projects/defaprotecthtml5videodownload/files/?source=navbar
+For Wordpress Plugin and other files : http://sourceforge.net/projects/defaprotecthtml5videodownload/files/?source=navbar

 If you like our project, Please Donate us : http://www.juthawong.com/donate

 Help Us Promote this software using this pad Files : http://download.juthawong.com/project/defaprotector.xml
+###Joomla
+To Be Announced Soon